ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 * For the Expansion Phase:
   * The timeout begins at `swap_party_begin` message sent from the pool leader to pool followers.
-  * The timeout ends at `swap_party_expand_complete` message sent from the pool leader to pool followers.
+  * The timeout ends at `swap_party_expand_done` message sent from the pool leader to pool followers.
 * For the Contraction Phase:
-  * The timouet begins at `swap_party_expand_complete` message sent from the pool leader to pool followers.
+  * The timouet begins at `swap_party_expand_done` message sent from the pool leader to pool followers.
-  * The timeout ends at `swap_party_contract_complete` message sent from the pool leader to pool followers.
+  * The timeout ends at `swap_party_contract_done` message sent from the pool leader to pool followers.

 In case of a timeout, the sidepool is aborted.